NITCbase/nitcbase.github.io/docs/Roadmap/Stage09.md

 > **NOTE**: The functions are denoted with circles as follows.<br/>
 > 🔵 -> methods that are already in their final state<br/>
 > 🟢 -> methods that will attain their final state in this stage<br/>
+> 🟠 -> methods that we will modify in this stage, and in subsequent stages <br/>
 > 🟤 -> methods that we built earlier and require more work later, but will leave as is in this stage

 <br/>